thumbnail image

 2. Membership

-A. All members shall live or work in Edinburgh or the Lothians and must have lived in Selkirk at some time in their lives, or be related to, or have a strong connection with someone who has lived in Selkirk at some point in their lives.
+A. All Full members shall live or work in Edinburgh or the Lothians and must have lived in Selkirk at some time in their lives, or be related to, or have a strong connection with someone who has lived in Selkirk at some point in their lives.

 B. A person can also be a member if they have been a member prior to 1995 but do not live or work in Edinburgh or the Lothians.
 That person must also fulfil the criteria in 2A (Above), having lived in Selkirk at some time in their lives or be related to, or have a strong connection with somebody who has lived in Selkirk at some time in their lives.